RIOT

 Read the newcomer guide and scan through our community processes.
 Subscribe to the RIOT Forum, which is the right place in case you have questions.
 For live discussions, join our Matrix chat.

 The RIOT issue tracker informs about bugs and enhancement requests.
 You could also subscribe to the notifications mailing list to get informed about new issues, comments, and pull requests.
-All commits to the source code will be posted to the commits mailing list.
 Take a look at our coding conventions.

 Users